DIGITbrain/digitbrain.github.io/docs/attributes/deployment.md

     Subdomain (on cbp-routing.ch) to create and attach to this instance using dynamic DNS.
 For the given example, the domain `my-subdomain.cbp-routing.ch`
-    will be assigned to the instance. **Only letters, numbers and hyphens are allowed**.
+    will be assigned to the instance.

+    !!! warning
+        Only letters, numbers and hyphens are
+        allowed in domain names.